voxdotdev/pshellintro/docs/UNIT2.md

 For commands, add the flag `-Examples` when you search for help to quickly see an example if available.

 # Discover objects
-When a cmdlet runs, it returns an object.
-The response you see on invoking a cmdlet has been formatted and might not necessarily represent all the avialable information for the response.
+<p>When a cmdlet runs, it returns an object.
+The response you see on invoking a cmdlet has been formatted
+and might not necessarily represent all the avialable information for the response. </p>

 To know more about what's being returned and how you can modify it, you can use the `Get-Member`

 ## Discover objects by using `Get-Member`
-The `Get-Member` cmdlet is meant to be piped on top of the command you run so you can filter the output.
+The `Get-Member` cmdlet is meant to be piped on top of the command you run so you can filter the output. </br>
 <code>Get-Process</code> returns a matching process running on target machine</br>
 <code>Get-Member</code> gets the properties (Name, MemberType, Definition) of objects</br>
 To get a list of the processes running on your machine, run <code>Get-Process</code>.